-Harley-Davidson’s organizational culture is directly linked to the chopper biker culture.
-The organizational culture specifies the traditions, habits and values that influence employees’ behaviors and managerial decisions.
-As one of the top players in the global motorcycle market, Harley-Davidson maintains an organizational culture that supports the company’s industry position.
+Harley-Davidson’s organizational culture is linked to the chopper biker culture.
+The organizational culture specifies the traditions, habits, and values that influence employees’ behaviors and managerial decisions.
+As one of the top players in the global motorcycle market, Harley-Davidson (H-D) maintains an organizational culture that supports the company’s industry position.
 In addition, this corporate culture strengthens the company’s customer base of bikers loyal to the brand and the chopper biker culture.
-As such, the organization and the chopper biker culture benefit from Harley-Davidson’s organizational culture.
+As such, the chopper biker culture and the company’s organizational culture relate to each other.
+This cultural link enhances the effectiveness of Harley-Davidson’s marketing mix (4Ps) in gaining and retaining customers and persuading them to buy the company’s products.

 The custom chopper biker culture permeates Harley-Davidson to define the company’s organizational culture.
-This culture supports the business and its position in the motorcycle market.
+This business culture supports the company and its position in the motorcycle market.
+Also, Harley-Davidson’s mission statement and vision statement push for building the work culture in relation to the brand and its significance to the biker culture.

-Harley-Davidson’s organizational culture is similar to the chopper biker culture in the motorcycle market.
-This situation benefits the company in maintaining a large population of loyal customers.
+Harley-Davidson’s organizational culture reflects the chopper biker culture in the motorcycle market.
+This situation benefits the company in maintaining a large base of loyal customers.
 The following are the most significant characteristics of Harley-Davidson’s organizational culture:

 - Bold rebellious attitude